dhoerl/PhotoScrollerNetwork/README.txt

 - each zoom level has one dedicated temp file rearranged into tiles for rapid tile access & rendering
 - demonstrates how to use concurrent NSOperations to fetch several large images from the web or to process local image files
 - provides two targets, one using just Apple APIs (CGImageRef and friends), and the other (Turbo) using libturbojpeg
 - Turbo target lets you test with 3 techniques for both downloads and local file processing using CGImageSourceRef, libturbojpef, and incremental decode using libjpeg (turbo version)
 - the incremental approach uses mmap, only maps small parts of the image at a time, and does its processing as the image downloads and can thus handle very large images
 - averages the decode time for all 3 technologies
 - production quality - all "PhotoScroller/Classes" source being used in an upcoming Lot18 app (except PhotoViewController, which was absorbed into another class)

+Notes:

-Note: originally I tried to do as Apple does - receive a single jpeg file then create all the tiles on disk as pngs.
+* originally I tried to do as Apple does - receive a single jpeg file then create all the tiles on disk as pngs.
 This process took around a minute on the iPhone 4 and was thus rejected.

+* at WWDC 2012, I talked to the OSX/IOS Kernel manager at a lab, and discussed the problem with memory pressure that users had seen as well as my current solution.
+He actually said it was as good a way to deal with it on iOS as can be done now with the current APIs.
+So, even though I had said I hacked a solution into this project, in the end its actually pretty elegant!

 RECENT CHANGES:

 v3.0
 - was able to build libjpeg-turbo for arm64! (see my other project libjpeg-turbo-builder)
-- updated for iOS8
+- updated most code for iOS8 (but did not switch the UI to autolayout)
-- rotation code is commented out, maybe later
+- rotation code is commented out, maybe do the UI updates later
+- the non-turbo schemes work now, so you can see how to use the project without requiring libjpeg-turbo (for loading local files only)
 - separated out, and update, the networking code (uses the latest iOS8 code from my FastAndEasyWebFetches project)

 v2.6